 Have your family and friends farewell you at the bus stop rather than the airport terminal.
 As long as you’re not the only passenger on the bus, you’ll be using a less-polluting means to get to the airport.
 As an added bonus, your friends and family will thank you for saving them a small fortune on airport-priced coffee, beer and airport parking.

 2) Fly a carrier that uses new aircraft

 According to the International Air Travel Association (IATA) aircraft made today are around 20% more efficient than those manufactured a decade ago.
 Ask your travel agent or check the airline’s website to get an idea of how old their fleet is.
 Not only will you be doing the environment a favour, you’ll also most likely be travelling in a safer aircraft.

 It may be all the rage and getting tiresome to hear about, but the thinking behind carbon offsets is sound.
 Don’t use your airline’s offset programme, however: Use an online calculator to get an idea of just how much high-altitude spew you’re responsible for, then find an offset programme doing work you approve of and send them the cash.
 Note that not all carbon-offset organisations are non-profit.
 One of the better regarded ones that is is Carbonfund.
 Their website also has a nifty little carbon calculator.

 4) Catch the bus from the airport

-Once you've landed in Southeast Asia, catch the bus into town.
-Bangkok, Hanoi, Ho Chi Minh City and Singapore all have airport bus or minibus networks -- use them.
+Once you’ve landed in Southeast Asia, catch the bus into town.
+Most international airports in the region have train, airport bus or minibus networks into the city—use them.